Migraines may be most painful type of headache, increasing stroke and heart attack risk in men

 Migraines tend to occur in the evening or at night and often come with warning signs, such as changes in mood, appetite, and activity levels.
 Some people also experience visual disturbances called auras prior to an attack.
 These involve seeing a sparkling or flashing zigzag line or blank spots, and are sometimes paired with tingling or numbness on one side of the body like in the hand, arm, and face.
 Auras often last from 10 to 30 minutes before a migraine strikes.

-How to treat and prevent the pain
+How to treat and prevent the pain of migraine headaches

 Triptans are the standard migraine drug and are available in pills, melt-in-the-mouth tablets, nasal sprays, skin patches, and injections.
 Spotted early, migraines also may be controlled with nonprescription pain relievers, such as acetaminophen, ibuprofen, naproxen, and aspirin.
 Many people may prevent migraines simply by avoiding certain triggers.
 While these can vary per person, these are most common among men: